 A Broadcaster’s Guide To Washington Issues

-It has been an eventful quarter for broadcast television, with major rulings at the Supreme Court and the FCC.
-To help you keep up, here's FCC Watch, an exclusive briefing on some of the major issues at the agency prepared by David Oxenford and David O'Connor, attorneys in the Washington law offices of Wilkinson Barker Knauer LLP.
-You can reach Oxenford at firstname.lastname@example.org or 202-383-3337 and O'Connor at email@example.com or 202-383-3429.
+Keep up to date with these and other legal and policy issues affecting television broadcasters by reading FCC Watch, an exclusive briefing on some of the major issues currently being considered in Washington prepared by David Oxenford and David O’Connor, attorneys in the Washington law offices of Wilkinson Barker Knauer LLP.

 In alphabetical order:

 In November 2017, the FCC voted to adopt new rules authorizing TV stations to use the ATSC 3.0 standard on a voluntary, market-driven basis.
 The new rules have become effective (see our discussion here), but petitions for reconsideration of the FCC’s decision remain pending.
 In addition, although the FCC received OMB approval in July 2018 for a new FCC Form 2100 that can be used to obtain necessary FCC approval to implement ATSC 3.0, the FCC has yet to update that form in its online License Management System (LMS).
 Thus, at this point, only stations operating with experimental authority are using the new standard.

 The 2017 decision was the culmination of years of efforts to introduce this new standard, aka Next Generation TV.
 The ATSC 3.0 standard was developed by the Advanced Television Systems Committee (ATSC).
 The new standard incorporates Internet-protocol digital encoding and allows for many other major advances, including 4K capabilities, high-efficiency video coding, enhanced compression and significant improvements for both mobile reception and data transmission.